ssato/python-anyconfig/docs/introduction.rst

 Therefore, only python standard library is required to install and use python-anyconfig at minimum.

-The following packages need to be installed along with python-anycofig to enable the features.
+The following packages need to be installed along with python-anyconfig to enable the features.

 .. csv-table::